BloomTech-Labs/story-squad-be-archived/README.md

 -   **yarn build** to build production version
 -   **yarn start** to start built production version
 -   **yarn test** to start server using testing environment
--   **yarn typorm** to use typeorm CLI commands on a staging or production environment
+-   **yarn typeorm** to use typeorm CLI commands on a staging or production environment
 -   **yarn typeorm-dev** to use typeorm CLI commands on the development environment
 -   **yarn connection** to output connection information for a staging or production database

+**Note: with typeorm entities, do not generate migrations.
+Instead, only use the command: 'yarn typeorm[-dev] migration:run'**

 ### Backend framework